Kalhor-Lab/MARC1-Pipeline/README.md

  $ gunzip *.gz
  ```
 ## 1 Compile paired end sequences from each sample to list of identifiers
-This step is requires a commitment of system resources; we typically run this analysis on a cluster.
+This step is requires some commitment of system resources; we typically run this analysis on a cluster.
 Check that PB7-founder and PB3-founder files are included, as they provide both analysis controls and are used in step 4 of the pipeline.

   ```
   $ cd ../1-pair_counting